openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 Like most of you, I can certainly make the adjustment for a day, but I always come away feeling a little stranger from the experience.
-Guess this happens when you™re bound to a single way of doing things for an extended period of time.
+Guess this happens when youâ€™re bound to a single way of doing things for an extended period of time.